 In practice, both the Ministry of Justice (MoJ) and the Relief & Rehabilitation Commission (RRC) require NGOs to renew their registration annually for a fee of about $100.
 In other words, NGOs must pay $100 annual fees in order to exercise the right to associate each year.
 The renewal at the MoJ involves submitting an annual return, or reporting form, after which the MoJ will stamp “renewed” on the NGO’s certificate.
 Moreover, the dual renewal requirement (i.e., renewal at both the MoJ and RRC) doubles the burden and aggravates the issue.

 Under the NGO Act, 2003, NGOs are required to submit quarterly and annual progress reports to the government, as well as a certified copy of their annual audit reports (section 26).
 In practice, however, the quarterly reporting and annual audit requirements are apparently not enforced.

 NGOs have raised concerns about government expectations of fees as part of the reporting process at the state and county-level RRCs.
 NGOs highlight the “creative” ways in which the local RRCs extract payments from NGOs, such as requiring NGOs to complete surveys and submit them to the RRC, along with a $20 fee.
 The lack of clear rules about the supervision of NGOs leaves open the possibility for state-level officials to issue their own rules on an ad-hoc basis, or to take advantage of the lack of clear regulations to compel NGOs to pay fees.

 Attacks on civil society are part of a growing climate of fear for civil society rights activists and human rights defenders in South Sudan.
-Such attacks have become more commonplace in 2012 and 2013.
+Such attacks have become more commonplace since 2012.

 Barriers to Speech/Advocacy